NosibleAI/nosible-py/README.md

     rs_ndjson = ResultSet.from_ndjson("all_news.ndjson")
 ```

+#### More Examples

+For more examples, checkout `/examples` for in-depth usage of the NOSIBLE Client Package

 ### 📡 Swagger Docs

 You can find online endpoints to the NOSIBLE Search API Swagger Docs